Takapuna-Ski-Club/Takapuna-Ski-Club.github.io/README.md

 ## Insecure connection

 Despite secure HTTPS on `members.takapunaskiclub.nz`, data is only encrypted between CloudFlare and members' devices.
 Data is not encrypted between EmDev and CloudFlare servers.
-This can be enabled in CloudFlare easily if/when secure HTTPS is supported on EmDev's server.
+This can be enabled in CloudFlare easily if we add secure HTTPS to Club System.
+EmDev offers this feature for a fee.

 See [cloudflare.com/ssl](https://www.cloudflare.com/ssl/) for more detail.